#360: Boingy Boingy Bunga Bunga

 Congratulations.
 You guys did a really great job in that segment that we're calling Riddle Rewind that I'll probably be doing many more times on the show because I think it's funny.

-Here's your next riddle: When I open my arms and reach to the sky, my thin skin will keep you dry.
+When I open my arms and reach to the sky, my thin skin will keep you dry.

-Um, Berella, you both got it.
+Umbrella.
 You both got it.

 You both got it.
-I like that when the next time someone goes, um, to just be like Brella.
+I like that when the next time someone goes, um, to just be like, Brella.

 I think that's a fun little, fun little game to play.

-Maybe passively, passive aggressively call out that someone says a lot of ums.
+Maybe passively passive aggressively call out that someone says a lot of ums.

 Yeah, give that to Natalie Portman in a movie and just fucking watch the audiences fucking die laughing when she does that shit.

 Movies are bad.
+Um, okay, here's your next one.

+I bring you flowers and sunlight.
 I bring you comfort when you sit on me or lie.

 And I am there when you leap toward the sky.